steveseguin/broadcast-box/README.md

 ## Key modification

 For a WHIP + WHEP server to support "Meshcast"-like functionality in VDO.Ninja, the WHIP header response needs to contain the WHEP playback URL.
+That was done to this modified version of Broadcast-box, but it can be done to pretty much any WHIP/WHEP server fairly easily.

 `whep`:`/api/whep|streamtokenhere` is an example of what the header response could look like.